Proximity-induced Rashba spin-orbit interaction in BaMnO$_\text{3}|$KTaO$_\text{3}$ heterostructure for antiferromagnetic spintronics: Results and Discussion

 After ascertaining that the proximity of Ta $5d$ orbitals with strong spin-orbit interaction induces substantial spin-orbit interaction in Mn $3d$ orbitals, we examine the exact nature of the Rashba-like interaction in the system.

-Focusing on three pairs of bands near the valence band maximum, we plot the corresponding 3D band dispersion $\varepsilon (k_x, k_y)$, their cross-sections, and the corresponding spin textures, where each spin vector is represented as $\vec{S} = \hat{x} \langle \psi | \hat{S}_x | \psi \rangle_{\vec{k}} + \hat{y} \langle \psi | \hat{S}_y | \psi \rangle_{\vec{k}}$, where $| \psi \rangle$ is the DFT-obtained electronic state, combined with isoenergetic contours, as displayed in \cref{fig:3dBands}. \Cref{fig:3dBands}(a) and \ref{fig:3dBands}(b) visualize the pair of bands and their cross-section, respectively, at the top of the valence bands near the $\Gamma$-point in 3D, clearly illustrating the splitting pattern.
+Focusing on three pairs of bands near the valence band maximum, we plot the corresponding 3D band dispersion $E(k_x, k_y)$, their cross-sections, and the corresponding spin textures, where each spin vector is represented as $\vec{S} = \hat{x} \langle \psi | \hat{S}_x | \psi \rangle_{\vec{k}} + \hat{y} \langle \psi | \hat{S}_y | \psi \rangle_{\vec{k}}$, where $| \psi \rangle$ is the DFT-obtained electronic state, combined with isoenergetic contours, as displayed in \cref{fig:3dBands}. \Cref{fig:3dBands}(a) and \ref{fig:3dBands}(b) visualize the pair of bands and their cross-section, respectively, at the top of the valence bands near the $\Gamma$-point in 3D, clearly illustrating the splitting pattern.
 The corresponding helical spin textures, shown in \cref{fig:3dBands}(c) and \ref{fig:3dBands}(d), reveal the spins rotating along the bands' isoenegertic contours, resembling linear Rashba interaction \cite{KumarPRB22, GanguliPRB25}.
 The second and third pair of valence bands near the $\Gamma$-point exhibit a similar pattern of linear Rashba splitting and spin texture, as seen in \cref{fig:3dBands}(e-h) and \cref{fig:3dBands}(i-l), respectively.
-The second pair of bands obtained from our DFT calculations may be reasonably fitted to a two-band Rashba model with the effective mass $m^* = -0.49m_e$ and the linear Rashba coefficient $\alpha_{(1)} = 0.063$~eV\AA, while the third pair fits to $m^* = -0.402m_e$ and $\alpha_{(1)} = 0.114$~eV\AA, $m_e$ being the electron's mass.
-Thus, our results show the induced spin-orbit interaction on the hybridized Mn and O bands near the Fermi level to be predominantly linear Rashba interaction.
-The negative signs in the effective mass indicate the usual convex upwards pattern of the valence bands near the $\Gamma$-point.
+The second pair of bands obtained from our DFT calculations may be reasonably fitted to a two-band Rashba model having energy eigenvalues